 Beclomethasone aerosol solution is used for:

-Beclomethasone aerosol solution is a corticosteroid.
-It works by decreasing inflammation in the airways, which helps to prevent asthma symptoms.
+Beclomethasone aerosol solution is an inhaled corticosteroid.
+It works by decreasing irritation and swelling in the airways, which helps to control or prevent asthma symptoms.

 Do NOT use beclomethasone aerosol solution if:

 - you are allergic to any ingredient in beclomethasone aerosol solution